thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 02:00PM on 7 December 2025, or as the situation

 - Flood alert: River Leadon catchment
 - High river levels today may lead to flooding.
-Flooding is possible on 06 December 2025 .

 Locations most affected will be low lying land and roads near rivers.
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.

-We are closely monitoring the situation .
+Further rainfall is forecast next week which may see river levels rise further.
+We are closely monitoring the situation.

-Take care and avoid walking, cycling or driving through flood water .
+Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 07 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 08 December 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
-- Rising river levels this evening may lead to flooding.
+- High river levels today may lead to flooding.
-Flooding is possible on 06 December 2025 .

 Locations most affected will be low lying land and roads near rivers.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubillee Bridge to Fladbury is impacted.

-River levels at Bredon are predicted to peak between 1.9m and 2.2m on Sunday afternoon 07/12.
+River levels at Bredon are predicted to peak between 2.0m and 2.2m this morning, Sunday 07/12/25.
 Further rainfall is forecast next week which may see river levels rise further.

-We are closely monitoring the situation .
+We are closely monitoring the situation.

-Take care and avoid walking, cycling or driving through flood water .
+Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 07 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 08 December 2025 or as the situation changes.

-- Warning no longer in force: Tidal River Avon at Bristol, Pill and Shirehampton
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Tidal conditions are expected to improve and no flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.

 - Flood alert: Severn estuary from Gloucester to Sharpness
 - Higher than normal tides on Saturday evening and Sunday morning may lead to flooding.
 Flooding is possible from 10:00pm on Saturday evening and 10:15am on Sunday morning.